qcri-social/AIDR/Operator's-manual.md

 To stop a collection, click on the "Stop" button next to it.
 Note that currently only one collection per user is allowed.
 If you start a new collection, you need to stop the currently-running ones.

+Note that Twitter’s Terms of Service allow you to download up to 100,000 tweets per day.
+But you can download as many tweet IDs as you’d like.
+Tweet IDs are simply unique identifiers for every posted tweet.
+You can then convert  tweet IDs back into their original tweets.
+This is permissible according to Twitter’s Terms of Service.

 # 3. Automatically tagging data